cysouw/diathesis/text/c06_prepositions.md

 ### --- [ Ø > PBJ ] --- *Verursachte Bewegung* {.unnumbered}

-In the analysis of resultative constructions, there is a recurrent suggestion in the literature to distinguish between 'cause to go' and 'cause to become' semantics [e.g. @mcintyre2003: 120].
-I will use the designation 'caused motion' for the former and 'performative result' for the latter here.
+In the analysis of resultative constructions, there is a recurrent suggestion in the literature to distinguish between "cause to go" and "cause to become" semantics [e.g. @mcintyre2003: 120].
+I will use the designation "caused motion" for the former and "performative result" for the latter here.

 ### [ N– – | NAL ] Intransitive caused motion {#sec:prepositions-intransitive-location-as-result}